impvaderbeeatch/dead-shit/README.md

-# dead-shit

-Shit that don't work no more but I don't wanna ditch it cause I'm a horder.
+# Shit that don't work no more but I don't wanna ditch it cause I'm a horder.